 Diabetes and Fat

-If you have diabetes, chances are that you pay close attention to the carbohydrates you eat every day.
+If you have diabetes, you probably pay close attention to the carbohydrates you eat every day.
 After all, it’s carbohydrates that quickly raise blood glucose levels.
-But because diabetes increases a person’s risk of developing heart disease, keeping an eye on fat is also essential.
+But because diabetes increases a person’s risk of developing heart disease, keeping an eye on fat intake is also essential.

 Fat is not a four-letter word!
-Yes, a high-fat diet—especially one that includes mainly saturated fats (see “Daily Limits” for details)—is unhealthy and causes all sorts of health havoc, from heart disease and obesity to some types of cancer.
+Yes, a high-fat diet can be high in calories, and a diet high in saturated fats is thought\ to increase the bad cholesterol levels in the body and thus lead to cardiovascular disease.
 However, we actually need some fat in our diet to stay healthy.
 For instance, fat transports vitamins A, D, E, and K into the bloodstream.
 And our bodies can’t make two essential fatty acids, linoleic acid and alpha-linolenic acid, which we need for our brain, our nervous system, and for healthy skin—we need to get these from food sources.

-- nuts such as almonds, cashews, pecans and peanuts
+- nuts such as almonds, cashews, nd pecans and peanuts

 - olives and olive oils